usharesoft/appcenter-docs/admin/en/source/pages/install/cloud-platform-ports.rst

 Cloud Platform Default Ports
 ----------------------------

 To allow UForge to register machine images, you must ensure that there is network connectivity to the cloud platforms you wish to push the machine images to.
-The table below provides the default port numbers of the cloud platforms supported, and indicates whether UForge uploads the machine image or requets the cloud platform to download.
+The table below provides the default port numbers of the cloud platforms supported, and indicates whether UForge uploads the machine image or requests the cloud platform to download.

 .. warning:: For private cloud platforms, the port number may not be the default port number indicated.